Lynder063/old-dotfiles/README.md

 *Screenshot 3: Nautilus file manager and Waybar*

 ## 📝 TODO
+- [ ] Add env variable to set with system install
 - [x] Add kvantum into script and README.md
 - [x] Redo WOFI protože Jakub je debil @jktech
 - [x] Redo README.md to by more redeable